knpuniversity/symfony4/knpu/ep3b-doctrine-relations/relationship-types.md

 ***TIP
 If you got an error like "Syntax error or access violation: 1071 Specified key was too long;..."

 No worries!
-Just open your Entity and modify `slug` annotation set `length=180` and Migration file `slug VARCHAR(180)` and run command again.
+Just open your Entity and modify `@Slug` annotation, set `length=180`.
+Remove migration file and repeat last 2 steps.
 Or update MySQL to version 5.7
 ***

 Now that the entity & database are setup, we need some dummy data!
 Run: